rgomesms/Pixi.JS/README.md

 # Breakout - PixiJS
-This project is an attempt to develop a simple copy the arcade classic Breakout using PixiJS.
+This project is an attempt to develop a simple copy of the arcade classic Breakout using PixiJS.

 [Click here to try it out](https://rgomesms.github.io/breakout-pixi-js/)